To search these pages:

 A. Yes, we are.
 Our MLIS program has been continuously accredited by the American Library Association (ALA) since 1969, and was accorded its most recent accreditation update in 2007 – for the maximum term, a seven-year, full and unconditional re-accreditation.
 We invite you to find out more about our School’s ALA accreditation by reading reports from our most recent re-accreditation process.

-See MLIS Program Performance for a detailed, SLIS-generated breakdown of how our SLIS program performs.
+See MLIS Program Performance for a detailed, iSchool-generated breakdown of how our iSchool program performs.

 Q. Can I complete your graduate degree entirely online?
 Do I ever have to come to campus for an orientation or anything else?